 The panel reviews SEPP 65 applications, other residential development such as multi-unit housing, boarding houses, seniors living houses, as well as large commercial and industrial applications.

-Note: DSAP meetings are held on the last Thursday of every month and the cut off date for applications to be referred to the panel is two weeks prior to the meeting.
+Note: DSAP meetings are held on the fourth Thursday of every month and the cut off date for applications to be referred to the panel is two weeks prior to the meeting.
 Any applications received after the cut off date will be scheduled for the following meeting date.

 The Charter outlines the role of the Panel, the process and types of proposals that will be dealt with by the Panel and how the Panel members will be selected.